utkarsh2811/docs-dev/source/includes/_collections.md

 - Certain user actions on a website

 After creating a collection, use `collection data` endpoints to store and retrieve actual data items.

+Intempt platform collection schemas should comply to [Apache Avro spec](https://avro.apache.org/docs/current/spec.html), and should include a custom `identifier` property, which defines relation with a profile collection.

 ## Get All Collections